-From place to place, Spandau will whisk you away back into different times of German history.
-Older than Berlin itself and a little distance from city center, Spandau holds a more subdued vibe, and it also has a beautiful and authentic old town.
-A section of the Berlin Wall runs through the western part of the beautiful Gutspark at Groß Glienicker See, and on the eastern side are ancient trees and an old stone tower ruin.
+Older than Berlin itself and just outside of the bustling city center, Spandau holds a more subdued vibe.
+There are however many attractive and historical areas in Spandau which are well worth visiting.
+These include: an authentic old town, a section of the Berlin Wall running through the western part of the beautiful Gutspark at Groß Glienicker Lake, ancient trees and an old stone tower ruin.
 A bit more undiscovered than other parts of Berlin, the northwestern neighborhood holds quieter intrigues like the Vietnamese Linh-Thuu Pagoda.
-The Buddhist temple is not only vibrant and colorful as is often a great pull of Buddhist temples, it also holds the world’s largest jade Buddha sculpture.
-With Charlottenburg and Grunewald as its neighbor, Spandau is also close to other great Berlin sites like the Charlottenburg Castle, the Olympic Stadium and Teufelsberg.
+The Buddhist temple is not only vibrant and colorful, as is often the great pull of a Buddhist temple, but it also holds the world’s largest jade Buddha sculpture.
+With Charlottenburg and Grunewald as its neighbours, Spandau is also close to other great Berlin sites like the Charlottenburg Castle, the Olympic Stadium and Teufelsberg.

-Because of its amazing natural landscape, Spandau is a tourist favorite and day-trip must in the summer for Berlin-center residents.
+Due to its amazing natural landscape, Spandau is a day-trip must in the summer for tourists and other Berlin-residents alike.
 Spandau is sandwiched between Spandauer Forest and Kings Forest, which are huge green spaces, and the city itself is surrounded by the Havel and Spree Rivers.
 Berlin has some of the best lakes and rivers for swimming, and Spandau is a favourite for boaters and swimmers.

-Built in the 16th century, the Spandau Citadel is an amazing former fortress that sits on an island in the Havel and the Spree.
-German fairy tale tradition can be found all around the country (not just at Neuschwanstein) and the citadel comes complete with a drawbridge and a castellated watch tower for that iconic old world aesthetic.
-Not only is the Citadel a beautiful piece of history and romantic architecture, the fortress is home to events, concerts, and festivals throughout the year, perfectly combining Germany’s past and present.
+Built in the 16th century, the Spandau Citadel is an amazing former fortress that sits on an island in the Havel and the Spree, complete with a drawbridge and a castellated watch tower for that iconic old world aesthetic.
+Not only is the Citadel a beautiful piece of historical and romantic architecture, the fortress is home to events, concerts and festivals throughout the year, perfectly combining Germany’s past and present.

-Nearest Airports: Spandau is just 20 minutes away from Tegel airport, which has daily international flights.
+Nearest Airports: Spandau is just 20 minutes away from Tegel airport.